 - Listed migratory species (sections 20 and 20A).

-Refer to the environmental impact assessment register for more information about the Darwin Processing Facility.
+Refer to the environmental impact assessment register for Darwin Processing Facility.